Neokarm/neokarm-examples/Terraform/wordpress-3tier-app/readme.md

 ## !!
-Please this example was converted to terraform 0.12 syntax!!
+Please this example was tested with aws provider version v.2.13.0!!

 ### Terraform WordPress deployment